 Data science is a field that is steadily growing every year.
 With big data becoming more prevalent in nearly every industry, talented individuals are needed more than ever.
 This is a great field to get into now, as demand for this skill is only going to grow from here on out.

 Being a data scientist requires you to use programming to develop algorithms that can process large data sets and observe trends from said data.
 Part of their job is making these large data sets more readable for users, creating actionable data that businesses can use to potentially increase their bottom line.
-Some of the skills you’ll need to become a data scientist include:
+Specifically, some of the skills you’ll need to become a data scientist include:

 - Knowledge of programming languages, such as SAS, Java, and Python.

-- Knowledge of querying languages like Hadoop.
+- Knowledge of querying languages.
+For instance, Hadoop.

 - A good grasp of statistics, machine learning, deep learning, and recognizing data patterns.

 - Ability to collaborate with other departments.

 While data science can be quite the demanding field, it’s not without its rewards, pay being one of the top ones.
 Indeed, a data scientist can expect an average salary of around $117,345.
 Furthermore, senior data scientists typically make an average of $137,000.